How to protect your drink from being spiked

 Report it to the police

-If you have been physically assaulted or robbed, you should report this to the police who will ask you for any information you have about your attacker.
+If you've been physically assaulted or robbed, reporting it to the police can be a big help.
+They will ask you for any information you have about your attacker which could prevent it from happening to someone else.

 The NHS website has full details of these services.